theoblondel/MusicBot/README.md

-# 🎵 Discord Music Bot
+# 🎵 Discord Music Bot1

 A Discord bot that allows you to play music from YouTube directly in your voice channel using slash commands.